-The Code of Conduct concerns each and every member of the university community regardless of their position or role.
-Each member of the community is expected to be familiar with the Code of Conduct and be committed to complying with its principles.
+The Code of conduct concerns every member of the university community regardless of their position or role.
+Each member of the community is expected to be familiar with the Code of conduct and be committed to complying with its principles.

 - I act in a way that is ethically sustainable and responsible.

-- Everything I do is based on an effort to contribute to interaction that is community-oriented, constructive, inclusive and respectful of human dignity.
+- Everything I do is based on interaction that is community-oriented, constructive, inclusive and respectful of human dignity.
 By creating a positive, encouraging and open culture of interaction, I aim to make everyone feel that they are valuable members of the community.

-- I do not cause harm to other people or condone the harming of anyone.
+- I do not harm myself or other people or condone the harming of anyone.

 - I intervene if I observe unethical conduct.